hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_R.md

 **Functional Description**

-IF &lt;CONSIGNMENT-DEPARTURE TRANSPORT MEANS&gt; is PRESENT AND<br />
-&lt;CONSIGNMENT-DEPARTURE TRANSPORT MEANS.Type of identification&gt; is in SET<br />
+IF &lt;CONSIGNMENT-DEPARTURE TRANSPORT MEANS&gt; is PRESENT AND &lt;CONSIGNMENT-DEPARTURE TRANSPORT MEANS.Type of identification&gt; is in SET
-{10,20,21,30,31,40,41,80}<br />
+{10,20,21,30,31,40,41,80}
-THEN &lt; CONSIGNMENT-DEPARTURE TRANSPORT MEANS.Identification number&gt; shall not<br />
+THEN &lt; CONSIGNMENT-DEPARTURE TRANSPORT MEANS.Identification number&gt; shall not contain lowercase letters
-contain lowercase letters<br />
-ELSE IF &lt;CONSIGNMENT-HOUSE CONSIGNMENT-DEPARTURE TRANSPORT MEANS&gt; is<br />
-PRESENT AND &lt;CONSIGNMENT- HOUSE CONSIGNMENT-DEPARTURE TRANSPORT<br />
-MEANS.Type of identification&gt; is in SET {10,20,21,30,31,40,41,80}<br />
+ELSE IF &lt;CONSIGNMENT-HOUSE CONSIGNMENT-DEPARTURE TRANSPORT MEANS&gt; is PRESENT AND &lt;CONSIGNMENT- HOUSE CONSIGNMENT-DEPARTURE TRANSPORT MEANS.Type of identification&gt; is in SET {10,20,21,30,31,40,41,80}
-THEN &lt; CONSIGNMENT- HOUSE CONSIGNMENT-DEPARTURE TRANSPORT<br />
-MEANS.Identification number&gt; shall not contain lowercase letters
+THEN &lt; CONSIGNMENT- HOUSE CONSIGNMENT-DEPARTURE TRANSPORT MEANS.Identification number&gt; shall not contain lowercase letters

 **Technical Description**